MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 The scope will be limited to only allow `ORDER BY TIMESTAMP` (ascending order).

-- For kafka upsert style topics, value = NULL is taken to mean that it’s a delete tombstone and that the corresponding key should be removed.
-If we want to keep the same behavior it would make sense to limit the `ORDER BY` columns to only the metadata columns.
+- In a key-compacted Kafka copic, value = NULL is taken to mean that it’s a delete tombstone and that the corresponding key should be removed.
+If we want to borrow that tombstone semantic for our more flexible upsert source, it would make sense to limit the `ORDER BY` columns to only the metadata columns.
 - Limiting it to only `TIMESTAMP` because
     - `OFFSET` is already default.
 We can make it explicit though if we want.
     - `PARTITION`, `KEY`, `TOPIC`, would not make for meaningful orderings: